gustonstomy/alx-system_engineering-devops/0x00-shell_basics/README.md

-file /tmp/iamafile = Write a script that prints the type of the file named ln -s /bin/ls __ls__ = Creates a symbolic link cp -un *.html ../ = Create a script that copies all the HTML
+file /tmp/iamafile = Write a script that prints the type of the file named ln -s /bin/ls __ls__ = Creates a symbolic link cp -un *.html ../ = Create a script that copies all the HTML mv [[:upper:]]* /tmp/u = Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ = Create a script that deletes all files in the current working directory that end with the character ~.